Children and Families

 Required Support Courses

-Individuals employed in child development centers must provide evidence of a current physical exam, current TB test, and a Department of Social Services (FIA) clearance.
+Individuals employed in child development centers must provide evidence of a current physical exam, current TB test, and a Department of Human Services (DHS) clearance.
 An Internet Criminal History Access Tool (ICHAT) may be required by some placement facilities.

 Requirements are Subject to Change